astrostl/nrdev/README.md

 Some key Vagrant commands: `up`, `ssh`, `halt`, and `destroy`.

-The running code will be in '/vagrant/netrunner' inside the VM, and './netrunner' outside of it.
+The running code will be in '/home/netrunner' inside the VM.
+Be careful with `destroy`!